 In theory, having a baby should be a joyous time which brings you and your partner closer.
 In fact, it can put a real strain on the best of relationships.
-You can both be tired, feel that your world has been turned upside down (it has!) and partners can feel ‘shut out’ by the new arrival.
-Your sex life may well suffer – and that can put pressure on you both.
-Learning to look after the baby together is good for a relationship.
-Mums should encourage partners to share the baby care and, remember, there’s more than one right way to do most things.
+You can both be tired, feel that your world has been turned upside down (it has!) and it is not unusual for partners to feel ‘shut out’ by the new arrival.

-Time to yourself and adult conversation are often the most important things to new mums.
+Time to yourself and adult conversation are often the most important things to new parents.
+Talk to each other about what things you both need help with and how other people could help.
+Don’t be shy to ask for help; it helps people feel they can be useful.
 If people offer to help, let them.
-Sometimes people will offer to bring round meals, do a bit of shopping for you or even (if you’re really lucky!) do the cleaning.
-Say yes, and remember, they’ll feel good about being able to help so actually you’re doing them a favour!
-And, if they don’t offer, don’t be afraid to ask for help.
+People may offer to bring round meals, do a bit of shopping for you or even (if you’re really lucky!) do the cleaning.

-Most areas will have groups of other parents that are good for support and friendship.
-Some organisations have coffee groups, drop in centres or baby and toddler clubs.
+Most areas have groups for new parents that are good for support and friendship.
+Some organisations have coffee groups, drop-in centres or baby and toddler clubs.
 It can be hard to break into these networks, especially if you’re a bit shy.
 You could ask someone you already know if they’ll come along with you for the first few times until you get to know other people there.
+There are now more groups for young parents as well.
 Ask your health visitor/public health nurse for advice and details of groups.